 If you or a loved one is in distress, please call 9-1-1.

-- Drink plenty of water even before you feel thirsty and stay in a cool place.
+- Drink plenty of water and stay in a cool place.

 - Know the signs of heat exhaustion and heat stroke and how to respond.

-- Check in with friends, family and neighbours, especially those who may be more susceptible to heat illness, who are living alone and without air conditioning.
+- Check in with friends, family and neighbours, especially those who may be more susceptible to heat illness, who are living alone, or without air conditioning.

 - If you have a window air conditioner, place it in a room you can close off from the rest of your home.
 Use the room as your cooling off space and try to stay in there as much as possible during the hottest parts of the day.

 - It can get dangerously, life-threateningly hot indoors without air conditioning (AC).
-If it reaches 31 degrees Celsius indoors, it is time to relocate to a cool, shady outdoor space, a community cooling centre, or stay with a friend or family.
+If temperatures reach 31°C indoors, it is time to relocate to a cool, shady outdoor space, a community cooling centre, or stay with a friend or family.

 - If you don’t have AC at home, there are some other things you can do to stay cool: